system76/tech-docs/src/models/nebula49-1/assembly.md

 ## Installing side intake fans:

-nebula49 supports up to two 120mm side intake fans mounted to the GPU brace.
+nebula49 supports up to two 120mm side intake fans mounted to the side fan bracket.
 Two 120mm fans (`BQ SIW4-12025-MF-PWM`) are sold as an optional add-on at the time of purchase.

 ### Steps to install the side intake fans: